GISDev01/tweets-nlp-elasticsearch/README.md

 # A quick Py2.7 project to load some realtime filtered Twitter API data into Elasticsearch, and then visualize the results in Kibana.
 Uses an ELK (Elasticsearch/Logstash/Kibana) 5.3.0 Docker container for easy reproducibility.
 Tested with Python 2.7 (Anaconda Distro) on Win10.

-To get Elasticsearch and Kibana up and running locally quickly, run these 2 docker commands:
+To get Elasticsearch and Kibana up and running locally quickly, run these 2 docker commands.
+Note: If we're going to run this docker container, make sure we have at least 4GB of RAM assigned to Docker.
+Second, we must increase the limit on mmap counts equal to 262,144 or more on Mac or Nix.
+See here for more info on this: http://elk-docker.readthedocs.io/
 ```
 docker pull sebp/elk:530
 docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -p 5000:5000 -it --name elk sebp/elk:530